-Takata Airbag Claims Lawyer
+Takata Airbag Claims Lawyers in St. Louis

 Life Savers Becoming Life Enders

 As detailed in Consumer Reports, a Japanese company called Takata manufactured airbags that were installed in vehicles made by at least 19 different automakers during the model years 2002 through 2015.
 These airbags are inflated by a little metal cartridge loaded with propellant wafers.
 In many crashes, this inflator cartridge has ruptured and sent metal shards out from the airbag.
-Many drivers were impaled with shrapnel instead of saved by a relatively-soft airbag, and at least 11 deaths and 180 injuries were blamed on the problem.
+Many drivers were impaled with shrapnel instead of saved by a relatively soft airbag, and at least 11 deaths and 180 injuries were blamed on the problem.
 More than 42 million vehicles were impacted by the resulting recall and Takata has since filed for bankruptcy.

 Allegations of Hiding Risks

-The New York Times reported that the potential for Takata airbag claims were so alarming to the company that it tried to cover up the problem.
+The New York Times reported that the potential for Takata airbag claims was so alarming to the company that it tried to cover up the problem.
 When one of its airbags spewed metal debris at a driver in Alabama, the company quietly retrieved 50 airbags from scrapyards and then tested them in a lab.
 Two of the 50 cracked during the tests, which seemed to signal a high rate of risk and led to engineers beginning the process of designing a fix for a recall.

 Takata executives had another plan.
 They ordered the lab technicians to delete the testing data and dispose of the tested airbags in the trash.
 It would be several more years before the problem was reported to regulators.
 In the meantime, Takata would blame problems on manufacturing and quality control problems that were isolated to one factory in Washington state had since been resolved.
 It appears that Takata’s problems were widespread, though.
 The company appears to have been sloppy throughout its process as it was under pressure to keep up with demand.

-Risks From Ammonium Nitrate
+Risks from Ammonium Nitrate

 Takata was originally formed in 1933.
 It began making airbags in 1988 and at one point owned 20% of the world market.
 In 2001 the company made a fateful decision to switch the main ingredient in its inflators from a chemical called tetrazole to a chemical called ammonium nitrate.
 The Atlantic reported that this may have been a huge mistake.
 Ammonium nitrate is cheaper and it can work, but it is also prone to exploding violently when it is supposed to rapidly expand.
 Part of the problem is that the government does not closely regulate airbags.
 They are required in new cars, but details like propellant type are not scrutinized by the government.
 Problems that go undetected may not be revealed for years.